 5 Summer Home Decor Trends for 2026 That Will Make Your Living Room Feel Like a Resort

 Let me be honest with you.
 I have spent the last three summers promising myself I would finally do something about my living room, and the last three summers doing absolutely nothing.
 I kept telling myself I was waiting for the right inspiration, the right budget, the right weekend free of other obligations.
 Then I started researching the summer home decor trends landing in 2026, and I genuinely ran out of excuses.
 These are not the kind of trends that demand a renovation budget or a decorator on speed dial.
-They are the kind of changes that make you look around your room and think: why did I not do this years ago?
-If you have been waiting for a sign, consider this your sign, delivered in linen and teal and the very specific feeling of a resort lobby that also happens to be your living room.

 The best home decor trends of any year are the ones that feel both fresh and liveable, and 2026 delivers exactly that.
 So here are five summer trends worth your full attention.